awesomeeng/FocusTraversalAPI/EXPLAINER.md

 ## The Problem

 The current system for programmatically manipulating focus within a web page leaves a lot to be desired.
 A single element can request the focus with the `focus()` method but that is the extent of the programatic focus navigation options.
-Advancing the focus to the next focusable element or the previous focusable element involves a complex dance of DOM traversal and guess work as to what elements can recieve focus or not.
+Advancing the focus to the next focusable element or the previous focusable element involves a complex dance of DOM traversal and guess work as to what elements can receive focus or not.
 Most solutions to manipulating focus are complicated; the very simple need to manipulate focus in a meaningful and accessable manner is significantly lacking.

 #### Focusable